 Why did the State Department do the Kremlin’s bidding by suppressing publication of the autopsy report?
 In doing so they used extremely dubious legal arguments such as the assertion that Churkin’s diplomatic immunity continued after his death and applied to his corpse.

 These facts bear closer examination, particularly in view of the State Department’s firm directions to the NYC Medical Examiner’s office to make no public comment on the circumstances of Churkin’s death, and to not publish the autopsy report.

 Tillerson had recently been confirmed.

-How could this have occurred, with one of the largst counter-espionage investigations in history underway?
+How could this have occurred, with one of the largest counter-espionage investigations in history underway?

-Was it sheer ibcompetence, or a favor to Putin?
+Was it sheer incompetence, or a favor to Putin?

 The Trenchant Observer